static-frame/static-frame/doc/source/new.rst

 3.0.0
 -----------

+API change: in interfaces with only one or two non-keyword arguments, those areguments are now positional only arugments.

 API change: All failed ``iloc`` lookups now return an ``IndexError``; all failed ``loc`` lookups now return a ``KeyError``.

 API change: NumPy ``datetime64`` units that cannot be represented in Python objects are retained as NumPy scalars in object arrays.